Checklist general liability insurance

 Response time is a sign worth paying attention to

-One practical sign that an agent is worth keeping: they return calls and emails the same day.
+A responsive insurance agent routinely returns endorsement requests by 4 p.m. the same business day and issues certificates within two hours during business hours.
 Coverage questions during an active policy period do not wait, and agents who go quiet at renewal tend to stay quiet when claims need to be managed.

 Farmer Brown’s team responds within one business day and handles general liability coverage for contractors across all 50 states.
 If the current policy no longer fits the operation, a second opinion before signing costs nothing.